aspose-words/Aspose.Words-API-References/english/net/aspose.words.digitalsignatures/signoptions/xmldsiglevel/_index.md

 ## Remarks

-Different levels of XAdES signatures can be created starting from Office 2010.
+Different levels of XAdES signatures can be created starting with Office 2010.

+This is only relevant for the following document formats: DOC, DOCX, and XPS.
+It is ignored in other document formats, which always produce a plain XML-DSig signature regardless of this setting.

 ## Examples